OPS Title I Director:

-The Title I program in the Omaha Public School District is the largest in the state of Nebraska, with 59 school buildings spanning the grades of kindergarten through twelve.
-Forty-three schools will be served through the School wide model and two as Targeted Assistance Program.
+The Title I program in the Omaha Public School District is the largest in the state of Nebraska, with 49 school buildings spanning the grades of kindergarten through twelve.
+All Title I schools are currently served through the Schoolwide model.
 The amount of funds given to a particular school is based on the number of students receiving free and reduced lunches.
 Title services are also received in 30 private schools in the Omaha area.
 Those students are served with a targeted assistance program.
-Twenty-three social service agencies throughout the Metro area are also served.
+Twenty-two social service agencies throughout the Metro area are also served.

 Accountability is monitored through the State Accountability Framework known as AQUEST.
 Schools struggling to meet State Academic Achievement Standards can be labeled as Comprehensive Support for Improvement (CSI) Schools or Targeted Support for Improvement (TSI) Schools.